Jimmyyyy/Journal/README.md

 5/5/17

 Today we have finally decided on exactly what we will do.
 We will make a game similar to the plague inc game.
 We will be doing the entire project in java.

+5/8/17

+My group is thinking of what parts of the actual game to implement into our own.
+For example, the actual game shows a plane moving from one country to another when the disease is on the plane.
+We have decided to use that for our game as well.